ahmedbrh/ahmedbrh/README.md

 ## About me
-- 💼 lokking for  Intership & apprenticeship
+- 💼 looking for  Intership & apprenticeship
 - 🔭 I’m currently working on an WebApp 🤫
 - 🌱 I’m currently learning ReactJs&Redux
 - 👯 I’m looking to collaborate on ReactJs